Fellowships and Training Grants

 |156:201||Fundamentals of Gene Expression||4|

 The NIH training program attracts high-quality students who, after review by the CBB Coordinating Committee, may receive the fellowship for a maximum of two years.
-Students participate in a course, Perspectives in Biocatalysis and annual research presentation based on this course.
-NIH trainees are required to pursue 1 3 month long internships in industry, federal laboratories, or in suitable academic laboratories.
+Annually, students present their research as part of the Perspectives in Biocatalysis course.
+NIH trainees are also required to pursue a 1 3 month long internship in industry.

 |CBB 2013-2014 Graduate Fellowship Awards|